keithbsmiley-other/emilysite/_posts/2021-4-9-breathing.md

 Deep diaphragmatic breathing is just the tip of the breathing techniques iceberg.
 It’s Breathing Techniques 101.
 Which is one of the reasons why I wanted to start here.
 I also think it’s one of the best, and most useful, resources for people with higher levels of anxiety.

 Breathing techniques used to make me uncomfortable because I didn’t understand them.
-I didn’t understand how important they could be do my body on a very real, chemical level.
+I didn’t understand how important they could be for my body on a very real, chemical level.

 The more I learn, the more sold I am.
 The more sold I am, the more I want to research, learn, and practice.

-I’m not going to talk about any other breathing techniques in this article for several reasons.
+I’m not going to talk about any other breathing techniques in this article for a couple reasons.

 1. I don’t know enough about them.
 2. This is a fascinating rabbit hole, and, like my research on the vagus nerve, my understanding is extremely surface level.
 When I’ve learned more, I’ll be back.
 I promise.